Tutorial: Azure Active Directory single sign-on (SSO) integration with Domo

 In this section, a user called B.Simon is created in Domo.
 Domo supports just-in-time user provisioning, which is enabled by default.
 There is no action item for you in this section.
 If a user doesn't already exist in Domo, a new one is created after authentication.

-When you click the Domo tile in the Access Panel, you should be automatically signed in to the Domo for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the Domo tile in the My Apps, this will redirect to Domo Sign-on URL.
+For more information about the My Apps, see Introduction to the My Apps.

 Once you configure Domo you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 Learn how to enforce session control with Microsoft Defender for Cloud Apps.